Symplectomorphism group relations and degenerations of Landau-Ginzburg models

-Following the ideas of Hatcher, Thurston and others, Wajnryb gave a finite presentation for these groups, thereby opening their structure to computational analysis \cite{Wajnryb}.
-The mapping class group of marked curves and curves with boundary was covered in this presentation as well.
-In all cases, the presentation consists of a generating set of Dehn twists and braids, along with a set of relations obtained from standard relations on model surfaces.
-For example, the braid, lantern and star relations all occur on punctured genus $\leq 1$ surfaces and are embedded into the larger surface to yield part of the presentation.
-Generalizations of these results to diffeomorphism groups in higher dimensions is much less understood.
-However, considering symplectic manifolds in the context of toric or tropical geometry, the chances of success appear to increase dramatically.
-This paper aims to supply strong evidence of this.
+Following the ideas of Hatcher, Thurston and others, Wajnryb gave a finite presentation for these groups \cite{Wajnryb}.
+Generalizations of these results to diffeomorphism groups in higher dimensions is much less tractable; moreover, if the manifold is equipped with a symplectic structure, there exist subtle distinctions between the group of diffeomorphisms and the group of symplectomorphisms \cite{seidelsymp}.
+However, by considering symplectic manifolds in the context of toric or tropical geometry, structures which produce meaningful relations in the symplectomorphism group arise.
+This paper aims to introduce a systematic approach for studying such generators and relations in appropriate symplectomorphism groups, valid in all dimensions.